An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-\parbf{Exercise~\ref{ex:tree}.} The space $\spc{T}_n$ has a natural cone structure with the vertex formed by the completely degenerate tree --- all its edges have zero length.
-Note that the space $\Sigma$, over which the cone is taken comes naturally with a triangulation with all-right spherical simplicies.
+\parbf{\ref{ex:tree}.} The space $\spc{T}_n$ has a natural cone structure with the vertex formed by the completely degenerate tree --- all its edges have zero length.
+Note that the space $\Sigma$ over which the cone is taken comes naturally with a triangulation with all-right spherical simplices.

-Note that link of any simplex of this triangulation satisfies no-triangle condition (\ref{def:flag}).
-Indeed, fix a simplex $\triangle$ of the complex; it can be described by combinatorics of a possibly degenerate tree.
-A triangle in the link can be described by tree ways to resolve degeneracy of one edge, such that any pair of these resolutions can be done simultaniousely, but all theree can not be done together.
-Direct inspection shows that the latter is impossible.
+The link of any simplex of this triangulation satisfies the no-triangle condition (\ref{def:flag}).
+Indeed, fix a simplex $\triangle$ of the complex; it can be described by the combinatorics of a possibly degenerate tree.
+A triangle in the link of $\triangle$ can be described by three ways to resolve a degeneracy by adding one edge of positive length, such that (1) any pair of these resolutions can be done simultaneously, but (2) all three cannot be done simultaneously.
+Direct inspection shows that this is impossible.